 I’ve worked with a number of companies including Kodak, Kodak Alaris, Billingham, 7artisans, Peak Designs, Lomography, Silberra and ILFORD to help test, review and spread the word about their products.

 If you’re interested in getting a considered and honest opinion about your products and services out there to the community at large, please get in touch.
 I’d love to work with you.

-If you’d like to pay to publish a piece of pre-written editorial/advertorial, I’m sorry but you’re in the wrong place.
+If you’d like to pay to publish a piece paid editorial/advertorial/sponsored content, I’m sorry but you’re in the wrong place.

 That said, if you have a product or service you truly believe to be of benefit to the EMULSIVE audience, please feel free to get in touch.
 I won’t take your money but I will ask that you provide me or one of my readers the opportunity to review your product/service and write an honest article about the experience.

-Any money you were planning to put towards payment for a feature it should be set aside to providing a discount to EMULSIVE readers.
+Any money you were planning to put towards paying for a feature it should be set aside to providing a discount to EMULSIVE readers.